arrow-kt/arrow/modules/docs/arrow-docs/docs/docs/datatypes/sequencek/README.md

 ---
 layout: docs
-title: SequenceKW
+title: SequenceK
-permalink: /docs/datatypes/sequencekw/
+permalink: /docs/datatypes/sequenceK/
 ---

-## SequenceKW
+## SequenceK

-SequenceKW implements lazy lists representing lazily-evaluated ordered sequence of homogenous values.
+SequenceK implements lazy lists representing lazily-evaluated ordered sequence of homogenous values.

 It can be created from Kotlin Sequence type with a convenient `k()` function.